 This Query will search for every part of the text where the word "louder" and a part of the text that is tagged as "Exclamation" have an overlap.
 So the word and the Tag do neither have to be an exact may, nor does the whole word "louder" have to be entirely included in the Tag "Exclamation".

-It is also possible to work with complex refinements by either using the comma as a logical "or" operator.
+It is also possible to work with complex refinements by either using the comma as a logical "and" operator or by using the pipe as a logical "or" operator.